Nicolai L. Volodos: Stent graft project

-In the early 1980s, Volodos and associates started realization of the project officially, after developing and producing an attachment mechanism for the stent graft in the form of a "radial zigzag-shaped cylindrical spring", mostly known today as the Z-stent.
-Volodos named the new combination of the fixing element and industrially produced synthetic vascular graft an "endoprosthesis", and he called the clinical practice of implanting these devices "remote endoprosthetics".
+Volodos and associates officially started their project in the early 1980s, after developing the Z-stent, an attachment mechanism for the stent graft in the form of a "radial zigzag-shaped cylindrical spring".
+Volodos named the new combination of the fixing element and synthetic vascular graft an "endoprosthesis", and he called the clinical practice of implanting these devices "remote endoprosthetics".
 The self-expanding endoprosthesis was patented by Volodos and associates in 1984 (USSR patent of 22 May 1984).

-For the development and production of the original Z-stent, Volodos collaborated closely with different technical scientific and industrial organizations, not only from Kharkiv but also from several other regions of the Soviet Union.
-Later, a specialized engineering team was established at the Kharkiv Center for Cardiovascular Surgery as a part of scientific group to further develop and improve the devices.

-In December 1983, experimental work regarding stent grafts started in the form of animal studies of the new devices in dogs and testing of the first delivery systems on human cadavers.
+In December 1983, animal studies of the new devices in dogs and testing of the first delivery systems on human cadavers began.
 Before that, the original Z-stents were produced and tested on specially developed equipment.
 The first stents were made of medical stainless steel, in diameters of 0.6 and 0.7 mm.
-Substantial research and experimental work was done to select wire with the required properties for the stent.
 Before the stent was used as a part of stent graft, its properties were designed theoretically and calculated mathematically, particularly the radial force required for the safe fixation of the stent graft in human aorta under different conditions of pulsatile flow.
-For many years thereafter, Volodos and his team continued work on improving different parameters of the stents.

-The first-ever human implantation of the fabric-covered Z-stent was performed by Volodos on May 5, 1985, to treat iliac artery stenosis, in combination with elective femorotibial bypass grafting, in a patient with multilevel atherosclerotic lesions of lower-limb arteries, with good clinical results.
+Volodos performed the first human implantation of the fabric-covered Z-stent on May 5, 1985, to treat iliac artery stenosis, in combination with elective femorotibial bypass grafting, in a patient with multilevel atherosclerotic lesions of lower-limb arteries, with good clinical results.
 During 1985 and 1986, Volodos performed 3 similar procedures with good results.